ifaddr/ifaddr/README.rst

 Removed:

-* Dropped Python 3.7 support
+* Dropped Python 3.7 and 3.8 support

 0.2.0
 -----